 Alcohol Withdrawal and Excessive Sweating

-Another way in which alcohol can cause symptoms of excessive sweating is if someone with an alcohol addiction experiences withdrawal.
+Intoxication is not only way alcohol causes excessive sweating - alcohol withdrawal can also cause it.
+This happens when a person with an alcohol addiction consumes it on a regular basis and then suddenly stops drinking.
 Alcohol acts as in a way that depresses the nervous system and slows its activity, and the opposite effect is seen in people who are going through withdrawal.
-This means that activity in their brain will be overstimulated in those in those going through withdrawal, and they experience painful side effects as a result.
-Physical signs of a heightened autonomic nervous system include rapid heartbeat, elevated blood pressure, diaphoresis, and shaking.
-Diaphoresis is unexplained excessive sweating, and alcohol withdrawal is one of the conditions that can cause secondary hyperhidrosis.
-It is important to understand the distinction between the development of secondary hyperhidrosis due to alcohol withdrawal, and the fact that consuming alcohol can worsen the symptoms of primary hyperhidrosis as they are two separate forms of hyperhidrosis.
+This means that the activity in their brain will be overstimulated and they experience painful side effects as a result.
+Physical signs that someone is experiencing an overactive autonomic nervous system as a result of alcohol withdrawal include rapid heartbeat, excessive sweating, and shaking.
+Alcohol withdrawal is actually one of the underlying causes of secondary generalized hyperhidrosis, a condition that explains the development of sudden excessive sweating.
 Other symptoms that can be caused by alcohol withdrawal include seizures, hallucinations, delirium, and other psychological distress.
 Alcohol withdrawal is a serious condition and it is important for someone struggling with it to receive medical attention.